openAIP/openaip-openair-parser/README.md

 ### Extended Format Tags:

 #### AI
 A required unique identifier string for each airspace, e.g. a [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 The _AI_ value must stay the same for each airspace throughout different versions if the file.
 The _AI_ tag must be placed either before or directly after the _AN_ tag.
+Placing the _AI_ tag before the _AN_ tag is preferred
 #### AY
 The optional _AY_ tag specifies the airspace type, e.g. "TMA", "CTR" or "TMZ".
 Unlike in the original format, the _AC_ tag must now only be used to specify the airspace _ICAO class_.
 If airspace has no type, i.e. is only ICAO class, the _AY_ tag can be omitted.
 The _AY_ tag must be placed directly after the _AC_ tag.
 #### AF